Arrow Left BACK TO BLOG

 “Accompanied by a powerful Italian operatic score including works by Puccini and Verdi, combined with a compelling narrative, this multi-sensory experience will deliver audiences a captivating, educational and entertaining moment to remember,” said Travis.

-George Vanderbilt and the American Renaissance
+Connections to George Vanderbilt and the American Renaissance

 Archival photo of three passengers and two rowers in a gondola in Venice, Italy